zephyrproject-rtos/trusted-firmware-m/docs/introduction/readme.rst

 - Crypto, Internal Trusted Storage (ITS), Protected Storage (PS), Firmware Update and Attestation secure services

-TF-M implements PSA-FF-M defined IPC and SFN mechanisms to allow communication between isolated firmware partitions.
+TF-M implements `PSA-FF-M`_ defined IPC and SFN mechanisms to allow communication between isolated firmware partitions.
 TF-M is highly configurable allowing users to only include the required secure services and features.
-Project provides ‘TF-M base’ build with just TF-M core and platform drivers and 4 predefined configurations known as :ref:`tf-m_profiles`.
+Project provides :ref:`Base_configuration` build with just TF-M core and platform drivers and 4 predefined configurations known as :ref:`tf-m_profiles`.
 TF-M Profiles or TF-M base can be configured to include required services and features as described in the :ref:`tf-m_configuration` section.